Schools Committee

 This meeting will be held via Zoom.
 Contact league@lwvchicago.org for access info.

-This virtual event event is free to attend and open to the public.
+This event is free and open to the public.

 Southside Unit